Nothing quite makes you feel alive like a good old-fashioned haunted house.

 2. Terranora Lakes Country Club

-Okay, this place isn’t so much as haunted as it just gives me the damn heebie-jeebies when the sun is setting and long shadows are cast over the building and surrounds.
+Okay, this place isn’t so much a haunted house as it just gives me the damn heebie-jeebies when the sun is setting and long shadows are cast over the building and surrounds.

 Back in the day, the Terranora Lakes Country Club boasted an 18-hole golf course, three bowling greens, a pool, and five tennis courts for its members before closing down in 1996 and falling into a state of disrepair.
 If you ask me, then something shady had to have gone down for this once vibrant and private country club to fall so far from glory.